 Obey the speed limits and never travel faster than your skill level allows.
 If your skill level does not allow you to travel at a certain speed, refrain from traveling on roads where the flow of traffic moves at that speed.

 Do not operate your scooter at night.
-Scooters are not equipped with the proper lighting to be used at night and are not easily visible to motorists or pedestrians.
+Normal scooters are not equipped with the proper lighting to be used at night and are not easily visible to motorists or pedestrians.
+Unless you have proper reflective equipment, stick to daytime riding.

 Use your headlight, even during the day.